Advanced Theater Production

 Participation is by audition and/or successful completion of a Theatre class.

-Production Theatre 2 will focus on staging a full two act play for the public.
+Advanced Theatre Production will focus on staging a full two act play for the public.
 The student will experience all facets of theatrical production and will grow in his ability to express himself confidently and joyfully, nurturing his self-esteem while at the same time inspiring a love of classical literature.
 By learning to portray noble characters with genuine emotion and by exploring and communicating noble ideas and themes, the student may lift himself, his audience, and his fellow actors to a higher moral plane where beauty and truth shine more brightly, and God is seen more clearly.

-Theatre 2 will continue to develop skills learned in Theatre I through engaging exercises, games, and instruction.
+Advanced Theatre Production will continue to develop skills learned in Theatre I through engaging exercises, games, and instruction.
 Topics previously introduced will be studied in more depth and principles will be applied in the staging of two full-length plays to be performed – one in the Fall and one in the Spring.

 Topics to be covered are